The Wingfeather Saga

-The Wingfeather Saga is a series of four children's fantasy novels written by singer-songwriter Andrew Peterson.
-It is being adapted into a free-to-watch, seven-season animated television series by Angel Studios, with Peterson as an executive producer along with J. Chris Wall.
+The Wingfeather Saga is a series of nine children's fantasy novels written by singer-songwriter Andrew Peterson.
+It is being adapted into a seven-season animated television series by Angel Studios, with Peterson as an executive producer along with J. Chris Wall.
 Production of the show has been funded by equity crowdfunding.
 The first season aired from December 2, 2022 to March 10, 2023.
 The second season aired from April 5, 2024 to May 17, 2024.
+The third season started airing on November 12, 2025.
 The series proper consists of On the Edge of the Dark Sea of Darkness, North!
 Or Be Eaten, The Monster in the Hollows, and The Warden and the Wolf King.

 Premise

-The series relates the adventurous Igiby family, made up of grandfather Podo, mother Nia, and three children, Janner, Kalmar "Tink" and Leeli.
-They discover secrets of their family history, then run into the evil Fangs of Dang who are occupying the country of Skree where the Igibys were raised.
+The series relates the adventurous Igiby/Wingfeather family, made up of grandfather Podo, mother Nia, and three children, Janner, Kalmar "Tink" and Leeli.
+They discover secrets of their family history, then run into the evil Fangs of Dang who are occupying the country of Skree where the Wingfeathers were raised.
 They combat Gnag the Nameless, the master of the Fangs.
 The story takes place in the fantasy world of Aerwiar, which has not developed electricity or firearms and which has a number of strange creatures.